Love in the Afternoon (1957 film): Casting

 Wilder's first choices for Frank Flannagan were Cary Grant and Yul Brynner.
 "It was a disappointment to me that [Grant] never said yes to any picture I offered him," Wilder later recalled.
 "He didn't explain why.
 He had very strong ideas about what parts he wanted".
-The director decided to cast Gary Cooper because they shared similar tastes and interests and Wilder knew the actor would be good company during location filming in Paris.
-"They talked about food and wine and clothes and art", according to co-star Audrey Hepburn, Wilder's only choice for Ariane.
+The director decided to cast Gary Cooper because they shared similar tastes and interests, and Wilder knew the actor would be good company during location filming in Paris.
+"They talked about food and wine and clothes and art," according to co-star Audrey Hepburn, Wilder's only choice for Ariane.

-Talent agent Paul Kohner suggested Maurice Chevalier for the role of Claude Chavasse, and when asked if he was interested, the actor replied, "I would give the secret recipe for my grandmother's bouillabaisse to be in a Billy Wilder picture".
+Talent agent Paul Kohner suggested Maurice Chevalier for the role of Claude Chavasse, and when asked if he was interested, the actor replied, "I would give the secret recipe for my grandmother's bouillabaisse to be in a Billy Wilder picture."
 Love in the Afternoon marked Chevalier's first non-singing role in a film since 1947.
 The film was also the American feature film debut of character actor John McGiver.

 Filming

-It was Wilder's insistence to shoot the film on location in Paris.
+Wilder insisted on shooting the film on location in Paris.
 Outdoor locations included the Château of Vitry in the Yvelines; the Palais Garnier, home of the Paris Opera; and the Hôtel Ritz Paris.
 Interior scenes were filmed at the Studios de Boulogne.
-However, Cooper was reportedly uncomfortable in this, his first filming location outside the United States.
-To cover over Cooper's performance and also to obscure "the lines and age in Cooper's face", Wilder photographed the actor's face in shadow and with "gauzy filters"; the camera was also often positioned behind Cooper's back.
+However, Cooper reportedly felt uncomfortable because this was his first time outside the United States.
+To cover over Cooper's performance and also to obscure "the lines and age in Cooper's face," Wilder photographed the actor's face in shadow and with "gauzy filters"; the camera was also often positioned behind Cooper's back.

-For the American release of the film, Chevalier recorded an end-of-film narration letting audiences know Ariane and Flannagan had married and were living in New York City.
+For the American release of the film, Chevalier recorded an end-of-film narration to let audiences know that Ariane and Flannagan had married and were living in New York City.
 Although Wilder objected to the addition, he was forced to include it to forestall complaints that the relationship between the two was immoral.